Filing for Deductions in Property Tax:

 - Veteran with Service-Connected Disability

-Please click on the following link for the deduction forms and more information on the available property tax deductions. https://www.in.gov/dlgf/2344.htm
+Please click on the following link for the deduction forms and more information on all the available Indiana property tax deductions. https://www.in.gov/dlgf/2344.htm

 Filing a Sales Disclosure/ Transfer Fee